 When to use this filter: This filter is the best for the highest contrast B&W, resembling traditional B&W IR film.
 Also good for forensics and other applications where the deep IR wavelengths are helpful.
 This filter is compatible with a full spectrum camera or a lower cutoff IR converted camera.
-Can also be used with some stock cameras with a long exposure.
+This filter can also be used with some stock cameras with a long exposure.

 This filter transmits both blue and IR, making it ideal for NDVI crop analysis applications.
 It allows an NDVI to be generated from a single image using the blue and red channels of the image.

 When to use this filter: Good for crop analysis purposes and a false color IR without post-processing.
 Due to the multiple bands the lens has to focus with this filter, the images are less sharp than they can be with the dedicated IR filters.

 The Full Spectrum filter (clear glass)

 Full spectrum glass makes the camera sensitive to UV, visible, and IR light, allowing switching between various external filters to achieve the desired effect.
 This allows going between infrared and regular shooting with one camera; however, opaque infrared filters block composition on DSLRs without a live view function.